2023 Most Popular Physical Sciences Master's Degree Schools in South Carolina

 Check out the physical sciences master's degree programs at these schools if you want to attend one of the most popular in South Carolina.

-Our 2023 rankings named University of South Carolina - Columbia the most popular school in South Carolina for physical sciences students working on their master’s degree.
-UofSC is a very large public school located in the midsize city of Columbia.
+Our analysis found University of South Carolina - Columbia to be the most popular school for physical sciences students who want to pursue a master’s degree in South Carolina.
+UofSC is a very large public school located in the city of Columbia.

 About 50% of the students majoring in physical sciences at the school are women while 50% are male.